Outlawed (comics): Conclusion: Killer App

-While the Champions are now free to return to their crime-fighting careers, Kamala's Law is still intact while still at a minimum level, and Roxxon attempt to launch an app called "Roxx-On" to cover their dubious activities, under the direction of Miriam Blakemoore.
-Meanwhile, a Champion member Snowguard leads a group of protestors on Roxxon.
-Much to Riri's dismay, Roxxon hires her worst rival, André Sims, and Ms. Marvel learns that Roxxon uses their app to secretly gather data to ensure Kamala's Law is fully amended, revealing that André is creating Roxxon's Sentinel-like robots, Champerones to capture under-aged lawbreakers.
-Eventually, the Champions decide to send Miles and Sam to go undercover as interns, before they have no choice to put Kamala in this mission.
-During a rally speech by both Snowguard, Bombshell, and Falcon to their fellow protestors, the Champions arrive on time to save them from being ambushed by undercover Roxxon and C.R.A.D.L.E., at the same time they discover that Roxxon hired Fizzle's group, the super-powered criminal group who Champions fought yesterday night.
+While the Champions are now free to return to their crime-fighting careers, Kamala's Law is still in force, and Roxxon is attempting to launch an app called "Roxx-On" to cover their dubious activities, under the direction of Miriam Blakemoore.
+Meanwhile, Champion member Snowguard leads a group of protestors on Roxxon.
+Much to Riri's dismay, Roxxon hires her rival, André Sims.
+Ms. Marvel learns that Roxxon uses their app to secretly gather data to ensure Kamala's Law is fully enforced.
+It is revealed that André is creating Roxxon's Sentinel-like robots the Champerones to capture under-aged lawbreakers.
+The Champions send Miles and Sam undercover as interns, and are later joined by Ms. Marvel.
+During a rally speech by Snowguard, Bombshell, and Falcon to their fellow protestors, the Champions save them from an ambush by undercover Roxxon and C.R.A.D.L.E. agents.

-During Kamala's first undercover mission with Miles and Sam, Viv infiltrates Roxxon's secret lab where Champerones are created and sends the data of Roxxon's next plots to Riri.
-Thankfully, Kamala pretends to have a word with Miriam in private for the upcoming Roxx-On festival to ensure Viv escapes undetected.
-During Roxx-On festival, the Champions secretly apprehend Fizzle group to ensure Kamala's public speech to expose Roxxon's true motive is a success.
-Finally, Kamala's Law has been successfully repealed and C.R.A.D.L.E. is disbanded for their attempt at brute force on Kamala earlier.
-While all of the younger superheroes celebrate their victory at the Champions' bunker, André secretly unleashes his Champerones unauthorized to hunt younger people who broke the now-repealed law.
-While the Champions evacuate all nearby young civilians from a rampaging Champerones, Miriam stops André from damaging the company's reputation further and arrests him.
-It is revealed after Miriam shut down the Champerones while André was wearing a helmet that controlled his drones, it left the right side of his head mutated into a half-cyborg and merge with his helmet's system that allows him to control them.
+During Kamala's undercover mission with Miles and Sam, Viv infiltrates Roxxon's secret lab where Champerones are created and sends the data of Roxxon's next plots to Riri.
+During the Roxx-On festival, the Champions secretly apprehend Fizzle group to ensure Kamala's speech exposing Roxxon's true motive is a success.
+Kamala's Law is repealed and C.R.A.D.L.E. is disbanded.
+While all of the younger superheroes celebrate their victory at the Champions' bunker, André secretly unleashes his Champerones to hunt young heroes who broke the now-repealed law.
+While the Champions evacuate all young civilians from rampaging Champerones, Miriam stops André from damaging the company's reputation further and arrests him.
+When Miriam shuts down the Champerones while André is wearing a helmet that controlled the drones, it makes the right side of his head mechanical, allowing him to control the Champerones directly.